Northfear/gemrb/README.md

 [rePatch reDux0](https://github.com/dots-tb/rePatch-reDux0) OR [FdFix](https://github.com/TheOfficialFloW/FdFix) plugin is required for proper suspend/resume support (only use one at a time).

+bg2fixpack is recommended for BG2 (not sure about fixpacks for any other games).

 ## Building

 ### Prerequisites